DaleAnnear/MouseKing/README.md

 cd ..
 ```
 Next add the MouseKing direcory to your PATH so that it may be exectued from any location
-**NOTE:** Replace "/your/directory/path/" with the paath on your system which contians the the MouseKing repositories
+**NOTE:** Replace "/your/directory/path/" with the paath on your system which contians the the MouseKing repository

 ```
 echo 'export PATH="$PATH:/your/directory/path/MouseKing"' >> ~/.bashrc && source ~/.bashrc